Crimso777/Factorio-Access/README.md

 Nudge building by one tile: CONTROL + SHIFT + DIRECTION, where the direction is one of W A S D.

-Get building status: CLOSE SQUARE BRACKET
+Get building status: CLOSE SQUARE BRACKET, for applicable buildings when your hand is empty

 ## Cursor